 A Few Shades of Question Order Bias

-Question framing is one way that order can influence outcome.
+Question framing is one way that order can influence the outcome.
 For example, imagine I am asking you to rate your interest in sports first on a scale from one to ten.
-What would your rating would be?
-Now, imagine I ask you a series of twelve specific questions about teams, scores and players of various sports activities during the current season.
-Now after this question series, I ask you to rate your interest in sports on a scale from one to ten.
+What would your rating be?
+Now, imagine I ask you twelve specific questions about teams, scores, and players of various sports activities during the current season.
+Now, after this question series, I ask you to rate your interest in sports on a scale from one to ten.
 Do you think your rating would have changed?
 Research shows that you would rate your interest far lower once the rating question was framed against the series of specific subject area questions.
 This may happen because you might question your own ‘interest’ after knowing what depth the query was asking for.
 (Lavrakas, P. 2008) Framing may also be seen in a binary effect when one question is posed alongside another to establish a norm.

-What Pew calls assimilation and contrast, are also subtly redefined by Gallup as ‘additive’ and ‘subtractive’ order biases.
+What Pew calls assimilation and contrast are also subtly redefined by Gallup as ‘additive’ and ‘subtractive’ order biases.
 (8) This may also be closely related to controversial order bias.
-At the Centre for Biomedical Ethics in Oslo Norway, researchers identified up to a 20% question order bias on questions related to physician assisted suicide.
+At the Centre for Biomedical Ethics in Oslo, Norway, researchers identified up to a 20% question order bias on questions related to physician-assisted suicide.
 Respondents who were given more controversially worded questions first were generally more in agreement with subsequent questions that were less controversial.
 (9)

 The Many Shades of the Ethnographic Interview

-In a personal interview there is more nuance and mutability.
+In a personal interview, there is more nuance and mutability.
 You can change the order of questions on the fly and even respond with new impromptu questions based on your informant’s feedback.
 According to the textbook by Perreault et al, “The researcher must be careful to place questions so that [ze] evokes and maintains the respondent’s interest, stimulates [zer] attention, and in some cases even overcomes resistance to answering questions.”
 (11)